-and echopraxia (repetition of action).
+- and echopraxia (repetition of action). - c.

-- c.
 Hebephrenic schizophrenia (unorganized), which is early onset of schizophrenia followed by a bad prognosis.
-Irresponsivebehaviour and unpredictable; influenced by inappropriate mood. including exaggerated laugh. inappropriate behaviour and joke are symptoms that can reveal.
-Additionally, this subtype is often accompanied bv delusion and hallucination. - d.
+Irresponsivebehaviour and unpredictable; influenced by inappropriate including exaggerated inappropriate behaviour and joke are symptoms that can reveal.
+Additionally, this subtype is often accompanied by delusion hallucination. - d.
 Residual Schizophrenia (chronic), which is schizophrenia with a history of one of schizophrenia that has been explained above, yet the disorder is currently showing "negative" symptoms and often dominated by cognitive symptoms. - e.
 Simple schizophrenia, is uncommon schizophrenia; whereas negative symptom without exhibit psychotic trait.